hashicorp/boundary-plugin-aws/README.md

 credential will be revoked.
 In this way, after rotation, only Boundary knows the client secret in use by this plugin.

+Credential rotation can be turned off by setting the `disable_credential_rotation` attribute to `true`.

 ## Getting Started

 Refer to [Attributes and Secrets](#attributes-and-secrets) for more detail on